 It doesn’t completely stop them, but it makes it harder for those who are not computer-savvy.

 You can apply this security technique to all of your digital products.
 With enough work, you can use it to get complete control over what goes comes out of your website.

 If you see that users have used way too much bandwidth for their downloads, then it’s clear they are trying to share it.

-You can better establish download links and limits using Downloadable Digital Assets.
+You can better establish download links and limits using DDA.

 4. Establish & enforce copyright

 Copyright laws provide natural protections to those with clear ownership over a product.
 Whether that product is a physical book, furniture, or digital products, you have a right to establish control.